[Updated 2020] Boosting Posts on Facebook: All Your Burning Questions Answered

 Facebook’s organic reach metric is frustrating.
 Unless you have extraordinarily engaging content, generally your organic reach is going to be only a small fraction of your total number of fans.

-One solution is to write more engaging content – but sometimes that simply is not possible.
+One solution is to write more engaging content – but sometimes that simply isn’t that easy or possible.

 So boosted posts are a simple and cost-effective way to consistently reach a greater percentage of your audience.